TaylorTA/LeetCode/README.md

 2. 1281 Subtract the Product and Sum of Digits of an Integer
 3. 976 Largest Perimeter Triangle
 4. 1779 Find Nearest Point That Has the Same X or Y Coordinate
+5. 1822 Sign of the Product of an Array